-Ans.
-The main branch of geography, human geography, is closely linked with all the social science disciplines viz.
-History, economics, political science, sociology, demography etc.which is as follows-

-- (1) History is linked with geography as the subject areas of both the subjects are connected with space and time. - (2) The core concern of political science is territory, people and sovereignty while political geography is also interested in the study of the state as a spatial unit. - (3) Economics deals with basic attributes of economy which has spatial aspects and hence connected with economic geography.
+- Ans.
+One of the branch of geography, human geography, is closely linked with all the social science. history, economics, political science, sociology, demography etc. in following way: - History is linked with geography as the subject areas of both the subjects are connected with space and time. - (2) The core concern of political science is territory, people and sovereignty while political geography is also interested in the study of the state as a spatial unit. - (3) Economics deals with basic attributes of economy which has spatial aspects and hence connected with economic geography.

-The above discussion shows that geography has strong interface with natural and social sciences.
+With above examples it can be clearly established that geography has strong interface with natural and social sciences.